Office of the Registrar

 • One course, to be chosen in consultation with the major advisor, that focuses on other methodologies employed by ancient historians.
 Such courses are offered by departments such as Anthropology, Classics, Comparative Literature, and History.

-• One Greek or Latin course numbered 10 or higher (excluding Greek 11).
+• One Greek or Latin course numbered 10 or higher.

 • Completion of Culminating Experience Requirement.